| Modifier and Type | Method and Description |

 the declared key type of the map, and also specifies the

-.
+returned value can be null.
 For some reason, the JDT

-seemed to believe the result of Map.get(Object)
+seemed to believe the result of Map.get(Object) was

 non-null and this was leading to some bogus dead-code warnings.